Your search did not match any results.

 Perform the following steps.

 Note: If you do not have Oracle VM VirtualBox installed, you can download it here and then refer to the Oracle VM VirtualBox User Manual for installation information.
-You can also download the Oracle Solaris 11.1 VM for Oracle VM VirtualBox image—a preinstalled virtual machine that provides a convenient way to evaluate Oracle Solaris 11 from inside Oracle VM VirtualBox—by referring to this article.
+You can also download the Oracle Solaris 11.1 VM for Oracle VM VirtualBox image—a preinstalled virtual machine that provides a convenient way to evaluate Oracle Solaris 11 from inside Oracle VM VirtualBox.

 Figure 1.
 Oracle VM VirtualBox